evilsoft/crocks/docs/crocks/IO.md

 --
 ```

-`IO` exposes the following constructor and instances:
+`IO` exposes the following constructor and instance functions:

 | Constructor | Instance |
 |:---|:---|